winitzki/scall/tutorial/programming_dhall.md

 ## Typeclasses

-Typeclasses can be implemented in Dhall via evidence values ("typeclass instance values") used as explicit function arguments.
+Typeclasses can be implemented in Dhall via evidence values (also known as "typeclass instance values").
-Functions that require a typeclass constraint will add an extra argument that accepts evidence values.
+Those values are used as explicit function arguments to implement functions that require a typeclass constraint.

 This is somewhat similar to how Scala implements typeclasses.
-With that technique, one can define different typeclass instances if necessary.
+With that technique, one can define different typeclass instances for the same type, if necessary.

-In addition, Dhall's `assert` feature may be used to verify the typeclass laws.
+In addition, Dhall's `assert` feature may be sometimes used to verify the typeclass laws.

 To see how this works, let us implement some well-known typeclasses in Dhall.